Why Venice started its Carnival? A clue: the goal was not to party

 Understanding the origins of the Carnival of Venice isn’t an easy task.
 Indeed, no scholar succeeded in firmly establishing the history of the most iconic festival of the city of Venice.

-If it is easy to believe that Carnival is a celebration of Christian origins, nothing is less sure.
-It is thought by certain scholars that the origin of Carnival could be in pre-Christian religions, in pagan celebrations possibly dating back to times as far as the ones of the Ancient Rome or Greece and celebrating the end of the winter, the return of the fertile season of spring.
+On the contrary, certain scholars think that the origin of Carnival could be linked to pre-Christian religions dating back to Ancient Rome or Greece when people celebrated the end of the Winter and the return of the fertile season of Spring.

 Nevertheless, something everybody agrees on is that Carnival is a time of suspension of norms, a time of excess, and there are no doubts about the fact that this is something for which, later on, Venice would make itself famous for.